payrexx/gambio-payrexx-gateway-old/README.md

 # payress-payment-gateway
 Payrexx Payment Gateway Plugin for Gambio allows you to integrate your Gambio shop easily with Payrexx Payment system.
-This allows you to pay your customer through Payrexx Payment Gateway.

-Before installing and activating your plugin, please contact support@payrexx.com, this is necessary to ensure everything has been set up correctly and activated from Payrexx’s side.

 ## System Requirements